-These policies provide coverage for the most common travel agent risks.
+These insurance policies cover the most common risks for travel agents.

-A business owner's policy, or BOP, is a cost-effective way for travel agents and agencies to buy general liability coverage and commercial property insurance together.
+A business owner's policy, or BOP, is a cost-effective way for travel agents to buy general liability coverage and commercial property insurance together.

-A general liability policy covers basic third-party risks, such as a client who trips on an uneven step at your travel agency.
+A general liability policy covers basic third-party risks, such as a client who trips on a broken step at your travel agency.
 Bundle it with commercial property insurance for savings in a BOP.

 Most states require workers' comp for travel agencies that have employees.
 It also protects sole proprietors from work injury costs that health insurance might deny.

 Commercial auto insurance covers financial losses when a travel agent's vehicle is involved in an accident.
-It's required for vehicles registered to a business.
+Most states require this coverage for vehicles registered to a business.

-This policy helps independent travel agents and agencies survive data breaches and cyberattacks by covering customer notification expenses and other associated costs.
+This policy helps independent travel agents and travel agencies financially survive data breaches and cyberattacks.
+It's strongly recommended for any small business that stores personal information.